-A little spring of mint or a dash of lemon helps add an extra layer to the warm dough and the crisp vegetables of the salad.
+A little spring of mint or a dash of lemon helps add an extra layer of flavor to the dish.

 Time now to head into North Africa and put the spotlight on one of the most well-known foods of vegetarian cuisine: falafel.

-Falafel is a simple yet delicious recipe.
+Falafel is a simple yet delicious dish.
 Each ball is made of a mixture of mashed chickpeas and various herbs and spices.

 These little bitesize treats are rolled into small patties.
-They are then deep-fried and served alone or as part of a larger meal or meze.
+They are then deep-fried and served alone or as part of a larger meal or mezze.

 The origins of falafel are fuzzy.
 It’s believed they date back to ancient Egypt, designed as a simple snack to replace meat during fasting.

-Lava beans were originally used in falafel.
-But as this food made its way north into the Middle East, chickpeas soon replaced lava beans.
+Fava beans were originally used in falafel.
+As this food made its way north into the Middle East, chickpeas soon replaced fava beans.

-In Mediterranean food, you’ll find them nestled in fresh salads, pita sandwiches, and dipped in a range of tasty sauces, like tahini.
+In Mediterranean cuisine, you’ll find them nestled in fresh salads, pita sandwiches, and dipped in a range of tasty sauces, like tahini.

 A Mediterranean dish with a rich history and a wide range of varied recipes, the Moroccan tagine is essentially a Mediterranean stew.